openscm/pymagicc/docs/file_conventions.rst

-The files in the ``run`` directory follow a number of conventions, we summarise these here (please note that this is just a summary, we are still unsure about how strictly many of these conventions have to be followed as we are yet to set up tests for running MAGICC with all of these different files after they’ve been set using pymagicc, the key question we still need to answer is how important column order is in each of these files).
+The files in the ``run`` directory follow a number of conventions, we summarise these here (please note that this is just a summary, we are still unsure about how strictly many of these conventions have to be followed as we are yet to set up tests for running MAGICC with *all* of these different files after they’ve been set using pymagicc).

 1. Files ending in ``.SCEN`` are emissions scenario files.
 They are used to drive MAGICC6 and can also be used to drive MAGICC7, although it